Special accommodation may be granted on an individual basis on the grounds of a disability, medical condition or religious reason.

 In order for appropriate arrangements to be made, candidates requiring special accommodation must identify their requirement for accommodation when completing the online application form and submit the official request form.
 The completed Special Accommodation Request Form must be received by the College within 60 days of the examination for which the individual is seeking special accommodation.
 Last-minute requests may be difficult to arrange.
 Depending on the nature and extent of the request, supporting documentation may be submitted as a medical report, a detailed physician’s note or an official letter from the leader of a religious congregation that supports the candidate’s request.
 Supporting document must be dated no more than 12 months prior to the date of the examination.

-Each request for special accommodation will be reviewed by the Membership Coordinator, the Director of Assessments and the Examiner-in-Chief, when required.
+Each request for special accommodation will be reviewed by College Staff, the Examiner-in-Chief, and/or the Associate Examiner-in-Chief, when required.
 Special accommodations will only be granted for the same session for which the Registrar has reviewed and approved a candidate’s application.